-But here’s the thing about affiliate marketing: done well, using the right products and brands, it can be interesting for creative types.
+But here’s the thing about affiliate marketing: done well, using the right products and brands, can be interesting for creative types.

 Marketing your products always feel different somehow — you lack the detachment required to make fun of creative calls.
 It also gives you too muc h freedom: when you can do anything at all, you can be paralyzed by indecision.

 Here’s a perfect example: the Internet Historian channel on YouTube often has its videos sponsored by the same companies that sponsor many other channels, but it does entertaining things with the advertising.